FrancisDunne/Active_Directory/README.md

 - Proficiency in analyzing and interpreting network logs.
 - Ability to generate and recognize attack signatures and patterns.
 - Knowledge of network protocols and security vulnerabilities.
-- Ability to build alerts with (ART) so we can detect on specific activity.
+- Ability to build alerts with (ART) so we can detect on specific activities.

 ### Tools Used